 Figure 2 – Faster requirements process

-Conforming to Angela Wick , if the invested percentage of your team fits more to the first chart, beware.
+Conforming to Angela Wick , if your team’s invested time fits more to the first chart, beware.
 You may be putting a lot of effort into documenting and reviewing something that might change and, therefore, is bound to rework.
 This may even result in more problems than benefits.
 Less time should be spent on documentation and review activities.
 Besides requiring a lot of time from the stakeholders, these activities may be unnecessary.
-Changes can occur at any time, even after long meetings or during testing when new requirements might be be identified.
+Changes can occur at any time, even after long meetings or during testing when new requirements might be identified.

 Unlike Figure 1, the second graph (Figure 2) shows how the requirements process should be in an agile team.
-As requirements analysts, “owners” of the business, we must change attitude in order to achieve a critical and constructive dialogue during the elicitation of requirements and analysis.
-In a model process from the agile’s point of view, requirements gathering and analysis should take about 5-10% of the documentation and review phases.
-This is a considerable time-saving, approach change that leads to reduced risk of development rework.
-Therefore, this process must be completely carried out before the documentation step and review.
+As requirements analysts, we must change attitude in order to achieve a critical and constructive dialogue during the elicitation of requirements and analysis.
+In an ideal process, from an agile point of view, requirements gathering and analysis should take about 5-10% of the documentation and review phases.
+This is a considerable time-saving approach change that leads to reduced risk of development rework.
+Therefore, this process must be completely carried out before the documentation and review steps.